The end results of traditional product photography and virtual photography are, well, virtually the same: a high volume of high-quality images.

 Traditional Product Photography vs. Virtual Photography: An Overview

 Several key resources go into a photography project of either type: tools and equipment, people, special skills, time, and cost.
 Here’s a comparison of how those resources break down.

-In short, virtual photography requires fewer resources than traditional photography because its software does most of the heavy lifting.
+In short, virtual photography (sometimes referred to as 3D product photography) requires fewer resources than traditional photography because its software does most of the heavy lifting.
 Below, we’ll dive into how a digital platform is capable of replicating the physical process.